PavloNaichuk/Projects/Web/FitnessTrackerAPI/README.md

 copy .env.example .env
 ```

-Then update the values in `.env` if needed.
+Then update the values in `.env` if needed:

-Example:

 ```env
 PROJECT_NAME=Fitness Tracker API